oetterer/BootstrapComponents/README.md

 Please also see the [known issues][known-issues] section.

+There is also a [migration guide](docs/migration-guide.md) for users switching from bootstrap3 (BootstrapComponents ~1.2) to bootstrap4 (BootstrapComponents ~4.0).

 ## Contact
 For bug reports and feature requests please see, if it is already reported on the list of [open bugs][open bugs].
 If not, [report it][report bugs].
-Also see the [contribute](contribute.md) section for instructions on bug reporting and the list of [known issues][known-issues].
+Also see the [contribute](docs/contributing.md) section for instructions on bug reporting and the list of [known issues][known-issues].

 For general questions, comments, or suggestions you might use the [talk page on MediaWiki.org][mw-talk].
 For direct contact with the author please use the [Email functionality on MediaWiki.org.][mw-mail]

+## Bootstrap3
+If you are using bootstrap3, please use the [legacy documentation](docs/bs3/README.md).

 [MediaWiki]: https://www.mediawiki.org/